fedoranimus/todoist-api/source/includes/_items.md

 labels | The tasks labels (a list of label ids such as `[2324,2525]`). assigned_by_uid | The id of user who assigns the current task.
 This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
 If this value is unset or invalid, it will automatically be set up to your uid. responsible_uid | The id of user who is responsible for accomplishing the current task.
 This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
-If this value is unset or invalid, it will automatically be set to `null`. note | Add a note directly to the task (a string value that will become the content of the note).
+If this value is unset or invalid, it will automatically be set to `null`.

 ## Update an item